 Capstone seminar for peace studies majors and minors in their junior or senior year.
 Taken concurrently with a relevant internship or as part of a long-term research project to probe the relationship between peace studies and conflict resolution in practice and in theory.
 Offered in the fall semester only.
 Restricted to peace studies majors and minors.

-Topics announced in the Schedule of Classes.
+Topics vary by semester.
 May be repeated for credit provided the topic differs.
+See department for more details.

 PSTD 3999.
 Independent Study.
 1-3 Credits.